 - Emergency services should be sought immediately by going to the nearest emergency room.
 If needed, your local police department can be contacted for assistance by dialing 911.

-- Routine services must be provided within seven days of the request being made.
-Routine is defined as treatment that does not requiring immediate attention but which does require an appointment (e.g., mild depression).
+- Routine services must be provided within 10 days of the request being made.
+Routine is defined as treatment that does not require immediate attention but does require an appointment (e.g., mild depression).

 What to do in an emergency